QUICK ANSWER

 Rate Income / Value Percent

 The triangle helps only if the labels are correct.
-If you put gross rent where NOI belongs, the triangle will confidently give you the wrong answer.
+If you put gross rent where NOI belongs, the triangle will confidently produce the wrong answer.

 Formula: